How to ACT Guidance Challenge

 a.
 How does the Firm intend to collect data related to employee diversity?

 b.
-Explain why the Firm does not collect data related to employee diversityDoes the firm make any data collected on employee diversity public and how/where is this done?
+Explain why the Firm does not collect data related to employee diversity

-04. What we expect to see
+04. What we expect to see, and why

 Data collection and progress towards targets will vary significantly across companies, hence the importance of having context to understand where a company is, as well as the direction of travel.
 The firm can be clear if there are material barriers to collecting certain pieces of information, which may be externally imposed or because more work is needed internally to be able to process and store such data.